Shopify/slate-cli/README.md

 slate migrate
 ```

-Convert an existing theme to work with Slate tasks.
+Converts an existing theme to work with Slate.
 Run this command from your project root to install dependencies and your theme files moved to to a `src/` directory.
 Use [theme commands](#theme-commands) to start developing.
 An empty `styles/` and `scripts/` folder will also be created.

+You need to create a private app and `config.yml` file to sync with your online store.
+Start at #3 on the [getting started page](https://shopify.github.io/slate/) to set these up.

 ### help
 ```